-Eliminating magnetic interference fields in research areas (electron microscopy) and in medical areas (magnetic resonance imaging)
+Compensating magnetic interference fields in research (electron microscopy) and in medicine (magnetic resonance imaging)

 Magnetic fields are vector fields.
-If an interference field vector is superimposed by a field vector of equal magnitude though in the opposite direction, this results in obliteration of the field.
-In practice, no complete obliteration of the interference field is achieved by application of such interference, nevertheless, the results is a significant reduction of the field.
-To do this, the prevailing magnetic field is measured using a probe, then a matching opposing field is generated by an arrangement of current-conducting coils in the room.
+If an interference field vector was superimposed by a field vector of equal magnitude, though in the opposite direction, this would, in theory, result in the obliteration of the interference field.
+In practice, the interference field will not be fully obliterated through the application of an opposite field, but, at least its field strength can be significantly reduced.
+To do so, the prevailing magnetic field is measured using a probe and a matching opposite field is generated by an arrangement of current-carrying coils.
 A control unit ensures that the flow is always adapted to fluctuations in the interference field.

-In order to compensate for interference fields regardless of the waveform, a field reduction with the broadest possible frequency range is required.
-This is achieved by using a specially designed and patented1 sensor that measures the magnetic interference field from 0 Hz (constant fields) up to frequencies of some 100 kHz.
-This sensor signal is fed into an analogue control unit; a broadband power amplifier generates the currents for the corresponding opposing field.
-This way, both very slow field fluctuations - such as those generated by moving metal structures, such as lifts, steel doors or vehicles in the vicinity, and very rapid field fluctuations - those produced by switching operations in the electrical installation, are effectively reduced.
+In order to compensate magnetic interference fields regardless of the waveform, a field reduction with the widest possible frequency range is required.
+This is achieved by using a specially designed and patented sensor that measures the magnetic interference field from 0 Hz (constant fields) up to frequencies of some 100 kHz.
+This sensor signal is fed into an analogue control unit; a broadband power amplifier generates the currents for the respective opposite field.
+Thus, very slow field fluctuations (e. g. generated by moving metal structures, such as lifts, steel doors or vehicles in the vicinity) as well as very rapid field fluctuations (e.g. produced by switching operations in the electrical installation) are effectively reduced.

 Various modifications to the standard device have been developed for special applications.

-- The measuring probe cannot be installed near magnetic resonance scanners because of the strong self-field generated by the scanners.
-In this case, a modified MACOM II MR system that enables the probe to be positioned outside the examination room is available.
+- The measuring probe cannot be installed near magnetic resonance scanners because of the strong self-field generated by these scanners.
+In this case, with MACOM II® MR a modified system is available whose probe can be positioned outside the examination room.

-- Probe positioning near the microscope column of transmission electron microscopes is not possible since self-fields generated by the magnetic lenses are formed.
-Here, a version with two probes that cover various frequency ranges was developed.
-This enables a significant improvement in compensation to be achieved—at least for 50 Hz fields.
+- Probe positioning near the microscope column of transmission electron microscopes is not possible since the magnetic lenses generate self-fields.
+Here, a version with two probes covering different frequency ranges was developed.
+Thus, a significant improvement in the compensation can be achieved—at least for 50 Hz fields.

 The design of the system also permits control from an external computer, which can be connected via a serial interface.
-A connection via the existing Ethernet interface is also possible, thus enabling the direct connection of the compensation system to the company's Intranet or the Internet.
+A connection via Ethernet interface is also possible, thus enabling the direct connection of the compensation system to the company's Intranet or the Internet.
 All parameters can then be set and all data queried via any computer connected to the network.
-Müller-BBM also provides worldwide support of the system on request—without the need for the presence of on-site staff.
+On request, Müller-BBM also provides worldwide remote support of the system.

-A mobile system for rapid verification of the compensation unit's operation is also available, without the need to undertake structural alterations to the room.
-It can be assembled and dismantled in a matter of hours.
-This system can also be used to investigate the influences of various ambient parameters.
-This is useful if, for example, oscillations, airborne sound and magnetic fields are affecting the equipment to be protection in a similar manner, and there is uncertainty as to which is actually causing the interference.
-The mobile compensation system makes it possible to eliminate the influence of the magnetic field immediately in order to ascertain whether it was the cause of the interference.
+A mobile system for rapid verification of the compensation unit's operation is also available, which can be used to investigate the influences of various ambient parameters.
+This allows to identify the source of interference, if several sources are equally affecting the equipment to be protected and if there is uncertainty as to which is actually causing the interference.

 |Technical specifications2 |